FedericoMizzau/FedericoMizzau/README.md

 ## About Me

 Hi there!
-I'm Fede, a developer with experience in FrontEnd and Mobile Applications, currently studying the 5th year of Systems Information Engineering.
+I'm Fede, a Systems Engineers, and a developer with experience in FrontEnd and Mobile Applications.
 I'm passionate about building impactful tech solutions and continuously learning new tools.

 - 💻 Currently working at Novatide Labs.